rahuld7219/learning-docs/dsa/LeetCode Learning.md

 > With Adajacency Matrix, the time complexity for DFS on graphs is always O(n<sup>2</sup>).
 > Space complexity = O(n), for the recursion call stack O(n) (in the worst case) as well as for **seen**/**visited**.
 If we build Adajacency list from given adjacency matrix then space complexity is O(n + e).

+## Graphs - DFS

+## Graphs - BFS
+Like with trees, in most graph problems, it doesn't really matter if you use DFS or BFS, and there are rarely scenarios where DFS performs better than BFS - people just choose DFS because it's faster/cleaner to implement, especially recursively.

+But, there are some problems where using BFS is clearly better than using DFS.
+In trees, this was the case when we were concerned with tree levels.
+In graphs, it is mostly the case when you are asked to find the **shortest path**.
+BFS on a graph always visits nodes according to their distance from the starting point.

+> The above statement was always the case on binary trees, even if you did a DFS, because there is only one possible path to any node from the root.
+In a graph, there could be many paths from a given starting point to any other node.

+> We implemented DFS primarily with **recursion**, which uses a stack under the hood.
+To implement BFS, we will use a **queue** (**iteratively**) instead.
+> The steps taken to implement BFS are very similar to DFS.
+At each node, do some logic, then iterate over the neighbors, check if the neighbor is in seen, and if it isn't, add it to **seen and the queue**.
+The main difference is that we are using a queue instead of a stack.

 # COMPLEXITY OF SOME common METHODS IN JAVA